Lokis001/OpenNSFW_Check_For_ML.NET/README.md

 1. Open an [Issue](https://github.com/Lokis001/OpenNSFW_Check_For_ML.NET/issues)
 2. Refer to ML.NET documentation
+3. Check for dataset update announcements

 ---

 **Note**: This model is intended to assist with content moderation and should not be the sole criterion for content blocking decisions.
 Always use human moderation for important decisions.

+**Dataset Expansion**: The training dataset is actively growing and receives approximately 2,000 new manually verified images with each update, improving model accuracy over time.
+Current version: **1.0.1r0** (6,107 images).
+If you want to help with the development of this project, you can write to me on Telegram **@Alan_Thread**.